Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/LVP.md

 ### Feasibility Checks

-After I calculated the total mass of the structural components, we had all the necessary information to conduct launch vehicle configuration feasibility checks.
-As the systems integration engineer, I executed the necessary logistics & ensured that each system/structural component interfaced properly with each other.
+After calculating the structural masses, we performed system-level feasibility checks to ensure that the integrated vehicle met all design constraints.

+As Systems Integration Engineer, I verified that each subsystem interface was physically & structurally feasible with respect to the overarching vehicle architecture.

 Below is a table of acceptable tolerances for various parameters we calculated throughout the launch vehicle design process.
 <div style="text-align: center;">
     <img src="assets/tolerance_table.jpg" style="width: 70%; max-width: 1200px; height: auto">
-    <p><em>Allowable tolerances/ranges for launch vehicle design parameters</em></p>
+    <p><em>Launch vehicle design tolerances</em></p>
 </div>

-Throughout the project, we balanced aerodynamic efficiency with structurally sound stages, resulting in our launch vehicle falling comfortably within the acceptable range for all parameters.
+These checks ensured the vehicle satisfied acceptable ranges for parameters such as mass distribution, thrust-to-weight ratio, aerodynamic geometry, and structural loading.

 ### Cost Analysis

-We wrapped up the project with a cost analysis to see how our launch vehicle stacked up to other competitors.
-Dividing the payload mass by the cumulative cost of all structural materials & propellants yielded a figure of ~ $10,000 per pound of payload.
-This final cost value put our launch vehicle in the competitive realm for medium-lift launch vehicles at the time.
+The final stage of the project involved a simplified cost comparison with existing medium-lift launch vehicles.

+By dividing the payload mass by the estimated cost of structural materials & propellants, we obtained an approximate launch cost of $10,000 per pound of payload.

+This value placed our conceptual vehicle within a competitive range relative to similar launch systems operating at the time.

 ---

 ## Key Takeaways

+This project introduced me to the fundamentals of launch vehicle systems engineering & integrated design.

+Balancing propulsion performance, structural constraints, and trajectory requirements reinforced the importance of viewing aerospace systems as interconnected components rather than isolated subsystems.

-Throughout the launch vehicle project, I gained valuable experience balancing design considerations with optimization, cost, and reliability metrics.
-I really enjoyed how my role as systems integration engineer allowed me to influence design decisions across the entire launch vehicle.
+My role as Systems Integration Engineer allowed me to influence design decisions across the entire vehicle architecture while ensuring compatibility between propulsion, structural, and trajectory requirements.

-Working with a team adhering to a set schedule also helped me sharpen my communication & organizational skills.
-Overall, the launch vehicle design project was my first big undertaking as an aerospace engineering undergraduate & I learned a lot of valuable lessons about systems engineering throughout the mission.
+Although this project took place early in my undergraduate career, it provided valuable insight into the iterative design processes used in real aerospace programs, laying the foundation for the more advanced spacecraft design work I would encounter later in my degree.